 oldest rocks that have been dated are 3.8 billion years old.

 There are living stromatalites today but they are very rare.
-The only known sites are Shark Bay, Australia and in the Bahamas.
+The only known sites are Shark Bay, Australia, the Bahamas, and the Great Salt Lake, Utah.
 They were not always rare though, especially in Precambrian Times.
 During the Archaean and Proterozoic cyanobacteria were so abundant that they actually changed the earth’s atmosphere.
 They also created oil deposits that we use for fuel today.

 Most living things could not have survived breathing the air of that time.
 There was little oxygen and many gases that would be poisonous.
 This was transformed because cyanobacteria could photosynthesize to make its food.
 The process of photosynthesis uses carbon dioxide and produces oxygen as a byproduct.